Terms & Conditions for Educational Visits

 Changes to your booking will be calculated after your visit.
 A remaining balance invoice will be sent to you.
 Full payment is required within 10 working days of receiving the final invoice.

 If the group size is below 20 learners.
 We charge a minimum balance equal to the cost of 20 learners.
 This is to cover our costs to deliver the session.
-This minimum charge is waved for SEND groups, and you must inform us of this before your visit.
+This minimum charge is waived for SEND groups, and you must inform us that your group is SEND before your visit.

-Payments can be paid by cheque (made payable to ‘National Justice Museum’), BACS (as detailed on the invoice), credit card, debit card or cash.
+Payments can be paid by cheque (made payable to ‘National Justice Museum’), BACS (as detailed on the invoice), or credit card or debit card.
 When making payments via BACS you must reference your group/establishment name and the booking reference number.
 We need the name of a school and not just the MAT to successfully allocate payment.

 Credit notes